abbyevewilliams/norfolk-island/README.md

+# Norfolk Island Zosterops Hybrids

-Abby Williams
+Author: Abby Williams

-January 2025
+Date: January 2025

+Contact:
 ball6625@ox.ac.uk
 abbyevewilliams@gmail.com

+## About

-This directory contains pre-processing and analyses of the Norfolk Island museum samples sequencing data.
+This directory contains pre-processing and analyses of the Norfolk Island museum samples WGS data.

-Sub-directories below:
-- filter: initial trimming of raw reads.
+**Directory structure**
+- /scripts: shell (and other) scripts used for processing WGS data.
+Each stage of the process has its own sub-directory which also contains logs, input files etc.
+-/outputs: all files generated from the raw data.